Only when we have no mind on things and no things in our mind we become available.

 Then she remembered a time when she had fallen in love with someone much younger, and her master had encouraged her to confess her feelings to her loved one.

-Her master—the old Yayotal—had suspected it would not work, and Tikal herself recognized the obvious: she was immature, unready for a true romantic bond, one that required presence, uncomfortable conversations, one that wasn’t just fun and ice creams.
+Her master—the old Yayotal—had suspected it would not work, and Tikal herself recognized the obvious: she was immature, unready for a romantic bond that required presence, uncomfortable conversations, one that wasn’t just fun and ice creams.
 That was why she had fixed her gaze on someone who could neither demand nor give her emotional depth.

 Tikal had suffered deeply, for she was never one to repress her feelings, and she had been intensely in love.
 But she thanked her master for encouraging her to confess her feelings, for trusting her, because it allowed her to face the reality of her own immaturity.